 Acceptable footwear: All walking shoes, casual dress shoes, boots, and flats can be worn as footwear.

-Not Acceptable: Sneakers or running shoes with logos are not acceptable.
-High heels, flip-flops and slippers are not acceptable and are also not safe.
+Not Acceptable: Sneakers or running shoes with logos, high heels, flip-flops and slippers are not acceptable and are also not safe.
 (Snow or rain boots in inclement weather are fine).